The best tequila in 2022: top tequila brands taste tested

 Tequila!
-A drink so widely celebrated there have been countless songs written on the subject, the unofficial tipple of Mexico has been the instigator of hangovers many would rather forget.
+A drink so widely celebrated there have been countless songs written on the subject, but unless you have the best tequila you may well be put off the drink for life.

 And despite all tequila being classified as mezcal, not all mezcal can call itself tequila.
 Why?
 Because in order to call itself mezcal, the drink must come from the agave plant, however, tequila is distilled using only the blue Weber variety of agave.
 Now crack that out at your next cocktail party.

-So whether you’re after something to down or simply wish to savour straight as they do in Mexico, discover our budget-spanning tequila list below.
+So whether you’re after something to down or simply wish to savour straight as they do in Mexico, discover our budget-spanning tequila list below and if you want to know how to drink it, then head to our tequila drinking tips.

 - Prefer the taste of gin?
 Take a look at our best gin list while we’re on the subject.